Arnouph Deshayes de Cambronne

-Arnouph Louis Joseph Deshayes de Cambronne (b.
-March 26, 1768 in Crépy-en-Valois, Oise, d.
+Arnouph Louis Joseph Deshayes de Cambronne (born March 26, 1768 in Crépy-en-Valois, Oise, d.
 1846) was the major adjudant of the National Guard (France) at the Château de Compiègne.

 Early life

 Arnouph Louis Joseph Deshayes de Cambronne—also recorded as Arnould or Arnoult—was born on March 26, 1768, in Crépy-en-Valois (Oise), and baptized the same year at the church of Saint-Denis in Crépy.
 His paternal lineage includes his grandfather Alexandre Deshayes, from Wiège-Faty, and his father, Joseph-Abraham Deshayes (1728, Guise – 1795, Orrouy), both serving as directors of insinuations for the Apanage of Louis Philippe I, Duke of Orléans and Louis Philippe II, Duke of Orléans.
 His mother was Cécile-Louise-Marguerite Doyen (1738–1815).

 On January 20, 1806, he married Rosalie-Zélie de Hémant (1781–), daughter of a master of the Cour des comptes and Anne-Victoire-Mélanie Rolland (1814-) in 1842, at the church Notre-Dame-de-Grace de Passy.
 He was the younger brother of Nicolas Alexandre Joseph Deshayes de Merville (1760–1816) who married Bonne Victoire Randon (1767–1824) in 1788.
 He is the ancestor of Claude and Laurence de Cambronne.